-Since our inception in May 1998 through March 31, 2017, we have financed our operations and technology acquisitions primarily through the issuance and sale of our equity and debt securities, including convertible promissory notes and short-term promissory notes, for cash proceeds of approximately \$44.7 million, as well as from an aggregate of approximately \$17.6 million of strategic collaboration payments, intellectual property sublicensing, government research grant awards and other revenues, but not including the fair market value of the NIMH AV-101 MDD Phase 2 Monotherapy Study being fully funded and conducted by the NIMH pursuant to our CRADA.
-Additionally, we have issued equity securities with an approximate aggregate value at issuance of \$30.8 million in non-cash settlements of certain liabilities, including liabilities for professional services rendered to us or as compensation for such services.
+From our inception in May 1998 through September 30, 2017, we have financed our operations and technology acquisitions primarily through the issuance and sale of our equity and debt securities, including convertible promissory notes and short-term promissory notes, for cash proceeds of approximately \$47.6 million, as well as from an aggregate of approximately \$17.6 million of government research grant awards, strategic collaboration payments, intellectual property sublicensing and other revenues.
+We have also issued equity securities with an approximate aggregate value at issuance of \$32.3 million in non-cash settlements of certain liabilities, including liabilities for professional services rendered to us or as compensation for such services.
+Additionally, pursuant to our CRADA with the NIH, the NIMH continues to conduct Phase 2 clinical development activities relating to AV-101 as a potential new generation antidepressant.
+The NIMH AV-101 MDD Phase 2 Monotherapy Study is being sponsored in full, at no cost to us other than supplying clinical trial material, by the NIMH under the direction of Dr. Carlos Zarate Jr. as Principal Investigator.